cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Creating a Provider
 ^^^^^^^^^^^^^^^^^^^

-To create a provider, click on 'Create a provider' on the top left of the home screen to go to the Providers creation page.
+Click on 'Create a provider' on the top-left of the home screen to go to the Providers creation page.
 On this page, users can configure the Name, Description and Provider type of the service.
-When selecting a Provider type, additional parameters will appear on screen specific to the individual infrastructure providers.
+When selecting a Provider type, additional parameters will appear on screen specific to managing credentials on the chosen provider.

-To add the new setting to the list of providers, click 'Save'.
+To add the new configuration to the list of providers, click 'Save'.

 .. figure:: providers-screenshot-2.png
     :align: center